Keith-S-Thompson/argv0/README.md

   This is actually Linux-based, version 5.4.274-moto-g7fd1d430bf42.
 - On FreeBSD 14.2, I get the same output as on recent Linux systems.
 - On NetBSD 10.1, I get the bad output of older Linux systems, indicating possible vulnerability to a bug.
+I'll submit a bug report.